How Expensive is it in Harajuku?

 Exploring Harajuku

-The first time I went to Harajuku, I spent the whole day on Takeshita Street, which is the main, pedestrianised shopping street not far from the station.
-However there’s lots more to explore!
 Remember to explore the side streets off Takeshita Street, and the backstreets of Harajuku, which have a different vibe to the main area.
 Once you get to the end of Takeshita Street, cross the main road and enjoy getting lost in the maze of small streets.
 Lots of famous shops are tucked away and not on the main thoroughfare, so if there’s anywhere particular you want to shop, pin it on your map and don’t count on stumbling across it.
+Remember to visit Laforet department store – the alternative shops are on the basement levels, and Kiddyland for lots of cute character merchandise.
+And if you need a break from the shops, stop by one of my favourite spots: Togo Shrine, with a beautiful koi carp pond.

 As well as the cheaper shops, there are plenty of shops where you can spend all your savings if you want to!
 Some of the small, indie shops can be pricey, and of course the lolita brands like Angelic Pretty, Alice and the Pirates and Baby the Stars Shine Bright, where dresses cost several hundred pounds.
 You’ll be paying list price, but you’ll almost certainly be paying less than if you bought them at home, because you’re not paying someone to import them for you.
 Plus, some shops are tax-free for foreigners so you can make a small saving there.